Fire Protection FAQs

 There are 5 classes of fire extinguishers each identified by a letter.
 A – Regular combustible material fires (paper, plastic, wood, fabric); B – Flammable liquid fires (gas, petroleum and so forth); C - Electric fires; D – Metal fires; K – Cooking oil and fat fires.

 No. This isn’t advisable.
 Only let our designated technicians inspect and perhaps replace your equipment.
 Discharging a fire extinguisher could cause a drop in the content’s pressure hence making it useless or less effective.
 If your extinguisher has a pressure gauge, always ensure that the pointer is in the green section.

 How big of a fire can one fire extinguisher handle?

 The size of a fire a specific fire extinguisher can handle depends on technique used and the extinguisher’s size.
 Most extinguishers will have a rating before the letter discussed above.
 Class A extinguishers are rated in comparison to what a gallon of water can do.
 2A means it’s as effective as 2 gallons of water.
-The other classes estimates fire size by feet.
-10C means it can tackle a 10 square feet fire.
+The other classes estimate fire size by feet.
+10C means it can tackle a 10-square-foot fire.

 Fire Alarm FAQs